-The Fulbright University of Nottingham Award covers the first year of any masters degree or doctoral programme offered by the University of Nottingham in any subject area.
+The Fulbright University of Nottingham Award covers a one-year master's degree or the first year of a doctoral programme offered by the University of Nottingham in any subject area.

 The living stipend is intended as a contribution towards general maintenance costs towards the first year in the UK.